faiyaz92/AssetTracking/BRD_and_TechDoc_V2.md

 ## Business Requirements Document (BRD)

 ### Introduction
 The Asset Tracking Application is a mobile solution designed for Android devices to manage and track physical assets within rooms or locations.
-The app allows users to create rooms, add assets with unique barcodes, link assets to rooms, and print barcodes on thermal printers for physical labeling.
+The app allows users to create rooms, add assets with unique barcodes and RFID tags, link assets to rooms, and print barcodes on thermal printers for physical labeling.
+Version 2 adds RFID scanning capabilities alongside existing barcode scanning for enhanced tracking options.

 ### Business Objectives
 - Provide an easy-to-use interface for inventory management.
 - Enable barcode generation and printing for asset identification.
-- Support room-based organization of assets.
+- Support RFID tag scanning for contactless asset tracking.
+- Maintain dual scanning mechanisms (barcode + RFID) for flexibility.
 - Ensure data persistence and offline functionality.
 - Facilitate quick asset search and assignment.